 Cash equivalents are another short-term asset, so-called because they are nearly equivalent to cash: short-term investments that can either be used as cash or can be quickly converted to cash without loss of value, such as demand deposits, T-bills, and commercial paper.
 A primary characteristic of financial instruments that are classified as cash equivalents is that they have a short-term maturity of 3 months or less, so interest rate risk is minimal, and they are the most highly rated securities or issued by a government that can print its own money, such as the T-bills issued by the US government, so there is little credit risk.

 The primary securities that banks own are United States Treasuries and municipal bonds.
-These bonds can be sold quickly in the secondary market when a bank needs more cash, so they are often referred to as secondary reserves.
+These bonds can be sold quickly in the secondary market when a bank needs more cash, so they are often called secondary reserves.

-The recent credit crisis has also underscored the fact that banks held many asset-backed securities as well.
-United States banks are not permitted to own stocks, because of the risk, but, ironically, they can hold much riskier securities called derivatives.
+The Great Recession has also underscored the fact that banks held many asset-backed securities as well.
+United States banks are not permitted to own stocks, because of their risk, but, ironically, they can hold much riskier securities called derivatives.

 Loans are the major asset for most banks.
 They earn more interest than banks have to pay on deposits, and, thus, are a major source of revenue for a bank.
 Often banks will sell the loans, such as mortgages, credit card and auto loan receivables, to be securitized into asset-backed securities which can be sold to investors.
 This allows banks to make more loans while also earning origination fees and/or servicing fees on the securitized loans.

 - business loans, usually called commercial and industrial (C&I) loans

 - residential mortgages

 - home equity loans